 Sometime ago, fellow blogger and friend Shailaja, the Doting Mom and the Bite-sized story-weaver asked me if I would be willing to write a guest post for her super-famous blog on parenting.
 She suggested that I write something on Education.
 Of course, I said yes.
 How could I let go of an opportunity to write on… Continue reading Engineer, Doctor, MBA, CA – Choose One; NOTA Not an Option

-For readers’ comments, click here for previous version of this blog.
 There is a lot of talk these days about Choice.
 My Choice.
 Your Choice.
 Everyone’s Choice.
 The assumption is that having absolute freedom to make one’s choices is all one needs to be an individual, to be oneself, to feel empowered.
-And that… Continue reading Storytime 2: Choose Wisely
+And that any attempt to curb any such Freedom to Choose is regressive, narrow-minded… Continue reading Storytime 2: Choose Wisely

 A new post in the series – Satyam Shivam Sundaram A series featuring inspiring words from various sources, words that speak of timeless truths, words that remind me of the deeper and hidden truth behind surface events and phenomena, words that shine light when all seems dark, words that are just what I need –… Continue reading Do We Know We Aren’t Really Thinking?